 Pros

-- DoD provides a greater range at 56amperes
+- DoD has better range at 56amperes.

 Cons

-- Initial cost is greater than others
+- First cost is greater than others’..

-- Extra weight than others
+- greater weight than most others

 Depth of Discharge